hansinahuja/Manhattan-LSTM/README.md

 ## Description

 The detailed explanation of the model can be found in the aforementioned paper.
+The model described in the paper:

 ![MaLSTM model](img/malstm.JPG)